Inferno214221/Markright/README.md

-# MarkRight
+# Markright
-An editor for the MarkUp language MarkDown.
+An editor for the Markup language Markdown.